sdhutchins/slayinthegame/_posts/2025-06-04-welcome-to-slayin-the-game.md

 If Marsh adds Onyenwere to the starting group, the final question becomes: who fits best alongside her, Cardoso, Reese, and Atkins?

 I previously mentioned how Banham and HVL, when paired with Onyenwere, have each anchored one of the Sky’s most productive lineups.
-The Banham version leads, posting a +22.5 NetRtg and a 3.00 assist-to-turnover ratio.
-The HVL lineup is close behind at +19.2, offering more pace and better ball movement, with an 80 percent assist rate and solid shot creation.
-Both guards add structure and tempo to the offense—especially when Onyenwere is on the floor doing the dirty work and defending across positions.
+The Banham version leads with a +22.5 NetRtg.
+The HVL lineup is close behind at +19.2 and offers more pace and better ball movement.
+Both guards add more structure and tempo to the offense, especially when Onyenwere is on the floor doing the dirty work and defending across positions.

 Allen’s fit is trickier.
-When she joins Reese, Atkins, Banham, and Williams, the group posts a –0.3 NetRtg across 20 minutes—not dominant, but steadier than most.
+When she joins Reese, Atkins, Banham, and Williams, the group posts a –0.3 NetRtg across 20 minutes which is not dominant, but better than most Sky 5 player lineups.
 When paired with Cardoso instead of Williams, however, the numbers are worse.
 For example, the Allen–Atkins–Nurse–Cardoso–Reese lineup has a –28.0 NetRtg in 37 minutes, struggling defensively (118.3 DefRtg).
-However, when Banham replaces Nurse, that group improves to a –11.6 NetRtg in 25 minutes.
+However, when Banham replaces Kia Nurse, that group improves to a –11.6 NetRtg in 25 minutes.

 The difference points to a clear trend: Allen thrives with more structure around her.
 She’s most effective when surrounded by multiple ball handlers like Banham with Atkins and a mobile big who can cover space and rebound.
 The Sky need her size, length, and spacing, but she can’t be expected to help organize the offense.